-Where the information is not something that would be materially adverse from the point of view of a reasonable person considering whether to buy this product, the updated information will be available at suresave.com.au.
+The information in this Combined FSG and PDS was current at the date of preparation.
+It, and the information in any Supplementary PDS or Supplementary FSG provided to you, will apply for the period of insurance outlined on your COI.
+From time to time, the information may be updated in a way that would not be materially adverse to you from the point of view of a reasonable person considering whether to acquire this product.
+If that happens, the updated information will be available at suresave.com.au.
 You can get a paper copy free of charge by contacting us.